Meet Joyce

 - Pearl Gray - Joyce’s costume jewelry pearl necklaces.

-- Periwinkle Blue - This is the official color of esophageal cancer.
+- Periwinkle Blue - The official color of esophageal cancer.

 - White Diamond Gold - Joyce’s perfume of choice.

-- Perennial Plum - Joyce’s color popping lip stick.
+- Perennial Plum - Joyce’s popping lipstick color.

-- Royal Blue - as a Kansas City area native and Jayhawk, Joyce would use royal blue as mandatory accessory color.
+- Royal Blue - as a Kansas City area native and as a Jayhawk, Joyce used royal blue as mandatory accessory color.